-As long as the cortex and functional cortical networks are largely regarded to support neural processes that account for conscious experiences and cognitive capacity \citep{mcintosh2000towards,stam2007graph,tononi1998consciousness}, a better understanding of how the spatial and temporal organization of cortical dynamics evolves during the anesthetic induction is required in order to identify possible mechanisms by which propofol promotes unconsciousness.
+As long as the cortex and functional cortical networks are largely regarded as supporting neural processes that account for conscious experiences and cognitive capacity \citep{mcintosh2000towards,stam2007graph,tononi1998consciousness}, a better understanding of how the spatial and temporal organization of cortical dynamics evolves during the anesthetic induction is required in order to identify possible mechanisms by which propofol promotes unconsciousness.

 By analyzing simultaneous local field potentials (LFPs) and ECoG records from temporal lobe cortical areas in human patients along with propofol anesthetic induction, \citep{lewis2012rapid} verified that significant structured correlation was maintained among nearby neurons, and spikes typically fluctuated over time.
-These results, therefore, revealed that, after LOC is established, tiny regions of the cortex do present dynamic and coherent activity.
-By the use of a phase-locking factor (PLF), \citep{lewis2012rapid} quantified, on slow oscillations, the phase relationships among different cortical regions.
+These results, therefore, revealed that, after LOC is established, tiny regions of the cortex have dynamic and coherent activity.
+By using a phase-locking factor (PLF), \citep{lewis2012rapid} quantified, on slow oscillations, the phase relationships among different cortical regions.
 It was found that distinct regions were often at different phases, and these phase differences were also not stable over time.
-The combination of strong local coupling of spikes, and the phase offsets among distant regions demonstrate that propofol was able to disrupt communication between distant cortical areas and thus affect functional connectivity \citep{lewis2012rapid}.
-Therefore general anesthesia-induced unconsciousness supposedly arises as long as propofol disrupts cortical integration.
+The combination of strong local coupling of spikes and phase offsets among distant regions demonstrates that propofol was able to disrupt communication between distant cortical areas and thus affect functional connectivity \citep{lewis2012rapid}.
+Therefore, general anesthesia-induced unconsciousness supposedly arises as long as propofol disrupts cortical integration.

-Some results and phenomena observed in our research with \textit{Macaca fuscata} go in accordance with the results presented in \citep{lewis2012rapid}.
-We observed that during general anesthesia, brain activity did not reduce to completely vanish.
-During general anesthesia, we contemplated that the brain still remains dynamic and active.
-We also verified that the administration of propofol on the macaques animal models was able to affect cortical functional connectivity and brain networks.
+Some results and phenomena observed in our research with \textit{Macaca fuscata} are in accordance with the results presented in \citep{lewis2012rapid}.
+We observed that during general anesthesia, brain activity did not reduce to vanish completely.
+During general anesthesia, we contemplated that the brain still remained dynamic and active.
+We also verified that the administration of propofol in the macaque animal models was able to affect cortical functional connectivity and brain networks.